kubeflow/blog/_posts/2020-08-23-gsoc-20-tf-2-examples.md

 7. `tekton-pipeline-with-python-sdk.ipynb` - [Kubeflow Pipeline](https://www.kubeflow.org/docs/pipelines/overview/pipelines-overview/) is a platform that lets you build, manage and deploy end-to-end machine learning workflows.
 This is a Jupyter notebook which bundles Katib hyperparameter tuning and TFJob distributed training into one Kubeflow pipeline.
 The pipeline used here uses [Tekton](https://cloud.google.com/tekton) in its backend.
 Tekton is a Kubernetes resource to create efficient [continuous integration and delivery](https://opensource.com/article/18/8/what-cicd) (CI/CD) systems.

-## Merged PR
+## Merged PRs

+In the community bonding period, I opened numerous small issues and PRs solving these issues, as I encountered them when reading documentation or implementing an example.
+This was done in an effort to know more about the Kubeflow community.

-I copied these built notebooks and the final work product into a directory created in my fork of the [kubeflow/examples](https://github.com/kubeflow/examples) repo and created a [PR](https://github.com/kubeflow/examples/pull/816) to add these notebooks in Kubeflow's official repo.
+For the main project, I copied these built notebooks and the final work product into a directory created in my fork of the [kubeflow/examples](https://github.com/kubeflow/examples) repo and created a [PR](https://github.com/kubeflow/examples/pull/816) to add these notebooks in Kubeflow's official repo.
 The PR got merged and the code currently resides in [kubeflow/examples/tensorflow_cuj](https://github.com/kubeflow/examples/tree/master/tensorflow_cuj) directory marking the completion of the project.

 # Special Thanks

 Special thanks are due to -
 * My mentors for their valuable guidance throughout the project.
-* [Jeremy](https://www.linkedin.com/in/jeremy-lewi-600aaa8/) and [Sarah](https://www.linkedin.com/in/sarahmaddox/?originalSubdomain=au) for smooth conduction of the Kubeflow GSoC program.
+* [Jeremy](https://www.linkedin.com/in/jeremy-lewi-600aaa8/) and [Sarah](https://www.linkedin.com/in/sarahmaddox/) for smooth conduction of the Kubeflow GSoC program.
 * The GSoC Discord [Server](https://discord.com/channels/708636399666069514/708636400097951744) and the GSoC Telegram [Channel](https://web.telegram.org/#/im?p=s1263176603_5411849872541551939) for the help, casual talks and a strong global student community.